Keith's OT power-play goal lifts Blackhawks past Red Wings

+CHICAGO (AP) -- A nifty shot by Duncan Keith helped the Chicago Blackhawks keep rolling despite giving up two leads.

-CHICAGO (AP) -- Duncan Keith scored a power-play goal 38 seconds into overtime, lifting Chicago to a 4-3 win over the Detroit Red Wings on Tuesday night for the Blackhawks' fourth straight victory.
+Keith scored a power-play goal 38 seconds into overtime, lifting Chicago to a 4-3 win over the Detroit Red Wings on Tuesday night for the Blackhawks' fourth straight victory.

-Keith, who also had an assist, beat Petr Mrazek with a rising screened shot from the top of the slot.
-The man advantage was set up when Justin Adbelkader was called for boarding Chicago's Niklas Hjalmarsson with 15.2 seconds left in the third.
+Keith, who also had an assist, beat Petr Mrazek with a rising screened drive from the top of the slot.
+The man advantage was set up when Justin Abdelkader was called for boarding Chicago's Niklas Hjalmarsson with 15.2 seconds left in the third.

+It was just the second goal this season for Keith, who was named to the All-Star team earlier in the day for the fourth time in his career.
+The two time Norris Trophy winner has 29 assists, and moved into third place in all-time scoring among Blackhawks defensemen with 86 goals and 403 assists.

+''I feel I've been shooting the puck quite a bit better the last three weeks or so.''
+Keith said.

+''If I gave away my secrets, everybody would be using them,'' Keith joked. ''I don't know if those secrets work.
+I've got two goals.''

+Keith's goal, which he didn't think Mrazek saw, allowed the Western Conference-leading Blackhawks to sweep a four-game homestand.

 Richard Panik also had a goal and assist for Chicago, while Brian Campbell and Tanner Kero each scored.
-Ryan Hartman added two assists.
-Corey Crawford stopped 33 shots.
+Ryan Hartman added two assists and Corey Crawford stopped 33 shots.

+''The expectations are to keep climbing in the standings and obviously finish first in our division,'' Campbell said. ''I think we're starting to roll our lines a lot better right now than we were earlier in the season.
+We're picking up the tempo of the game a little bit more.''

-Andreas Athanasiou, Tomas Tatar and Luke Glendening had Detroit's goals in regulation.
+Andreas Athanasiou, Tomas Tatar and Luke Glendening had Detroit's goals.
 Mrazek had 39 saves as the Red Wings fell to 2-2-2 on a season-high seven-game road trip.

+Penalties hurt the Red Wings.
+Chicago was 2 for 6 with the advantage and got added momentum from the chances.
+Detroit failed on its lone power play.

+Abdelkader, who returned after missing 16 games with a knee injury, said he and his team were happy with the point, even if the late penalty against him allowed Chicago to get two.

 Panik's goal was his 10th, making him the sixth Chicago player to reach double digits.
 Both Panik and Campbell ended eight-game droughts.
 Kero's goal was his first in nine games since his recall from Rockford of the AHL.